WealthInnovationsCA/WealthInnovationsCA-Hugo/content/blog/professional-incorporations/dental.md

 -The chances of becoming disabled for longer than 90 days at least once during their working career is 1 in 3.
 -The average length of a disability lasting over 90 days is 2.9 years.

 Given their concerns, they have asked the advisers at **Wealth Innovations Inc** to prepare a commentary on the primary definitions of disability, as they have been told by other colleagues that this is often the most important component of the disability contract.
 They have also asked for a detailed discussion regarding disability programs available to professionals as well as a review of business overhead insurance and how it might apply to their practice.
-Finally, they have requested that the **Wealth Innovations Inc** group make recommendations, on each topic, with respect to both their practice and their own personal circumstances.
+Finally, they have requested that the **Wealth Innovations Inc** group make recommendations, on each topic, with respect to both their practice and their circumstances.

+## Disability Insurance
 Disability insurance contracts typically use one of the three following definitions:

-- **“Own Occupation”** To qualify, you must be totally disabled due directly to injury or sickness and under the care of a physician, whereby you cannot perform the substantial duties of your regular occupation.
-You may still qualify for benefits if you are able to work in another occupation.
+- **“Own Occupation”** To qualify, you must be disabled due directly to injury or sickness and under the care of a physician, whereby you cannot perform the substantial duties of your regular occupation.
+You may still qualify for benefits if you can work in another occupation.
 Individual contracts may include an “own occupation” clause to age 65 or offer it as a rider.
 This definition is usually offered only to certain professionals and/or higher-income earners.
 - **“Regular Occupation”** The occupation in which you are regularly engaged at the onset of disability is the determining factor.
 Most basic policies will use this definition in the fire 24 months of claims, and then use the “any occupation” definition thereafter.
 - **“Any Occupation”** Disability for any suitable occupation according to your education, training and/or experience is the factor that determines if you qualify for benefits.
 Most, but not all, group contracts specify an “any occupation” definition after the first 2 years of disability.